top of page

 • You will be allotted a maximum of 10 minutes to rehearse with the band.

 • Time is very limited.
-If you have provided the correct reference music, in the correct key and style, the rehearsal process will be simple and swift.
+If you have provided the correct reference music with the correct key and style, the rehearsal process will be simple and swift.

-Our musical director will create a custom music chart for the band accompanying you during the competition.
+Our musical director, AJ Satsangi, will create a custom music chart for the band accompanying you.

-• You must upload the following details on the Contestant Form.
+• You must upload the following details on the Music Form.

 • You will submit video links reflecting the SONG, ARRANGEMENT, STYLE, and KEY that you want to perform with the band.